praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 3. Save the text file as `docedex.bat` (Windows) or `docedex.sh` (macOS/Linux)
 4. Change the admin settings of the script to allow it to run as a program:
    1. Windows: Right-click on the script and select `Properties`.
 Under `General`, check the box that says `Allow this file to run as a program`.
    2. MacOS/Linux: Open the terminal and navigate to the directory where the script is located.
-Type `chmod +x [script name]` and press enter. (`chmod +x` changes permissions of the script to allow it to be executed.)
+Type `chmod +x [script name]` and press enter.
+      1. `chmod +x` changes the permissions of the script and allows it to be executed.
 5. Double-click on the script to launch Docedex
 6. Docedex should launch